How to Make A Pentagon Fabric Ball / Easy DIY Baby Gift Idea

 Bluebird

 Do you have any blue sweaters kicking around that you aren’t wearing?
-These birds are really quite easy to make.
+These birds are quite easy to make.

 Upcycled Sweater Birds